Mailu/helm-charts/mailu/README.md

  `ingress.tlsFlavor` and redirect `http` scheme connections to `https`.

  CAUTION: This configuration exposes `/admin` to all clients with access to the web UI.

+## CertManager

+The default logic is to use CertManager to generate certificate for Mailu.

+In some configuration you want to handle certificate generation and update another way, use `certmanager.use=false` to avoid the use of the CRD.

+You will have to create and keep up-to-date your TLS keys.
+At the moment, this chart is looking for it under the `"mailu.fullname"-certificates` name in the namespace.

 ## Database